 Rabbi Zaklikovsky: Usually when you passed by the Rebbe there was some kind of activity.
-Either the Rebbe was pouring kos shel bracha, taking panim, giving dollars, etc. Here the Rebbe was sitting and looking at you, waiting for you to say "Hamakom yenachem."

-"On Thursday, the second day of shiva, four people named their baby daughters Chaya Mushka by krias haTorah.
+Either the Rebbe was pouring kos shel bracha, taking panim, giving dollars, etc. Here the Rebbe was " On Thursday, the second day of shiva, four people named their baby daughters Chaya Mushka by krias haTorah.